Jeremy Clements Racing

 Jeremy Clements Racing, formerly known as Jeremy Clements Motorsports, is an American professional stock car racing team.
 The team currently fields the No. 51 Chevrolet Camaro SS full-time for Jeremy Clements in the NASCAR O'Reilly Auto Parts Series.
-Based in Spartanburg, South Carolina, the team was founded in 2010, and is owned by driver Jeremy Clements and his father Tony.
+Based in Spartanburg, South Carolina until 2026, the team was founded in 2010, and is owned by driver Jeremy Clements and his father Tony.
 The team has a technical alliance with Haas Factory Team.

 History

 Car No. 50 history

 In 2008, Jeremy Clements attempted the Dollar General 300 but failed to qualify.
 He did, however, qualify for the next race, the Missouri-Illinois Dodge Dealers 250, and debuted for Jeremy Clements Motorsports in the No. 50 car.
 He finished 22nd.
 2009 would see them increase in made races from the previous years.
 In six starts, Clements would improve on the team's best career finish, from 22nd to sixteenth at Gateway, where the team had debuted the year earlier.
 2010 would see the Clements family step away from fielding an independent team to collaborate with JD Motorsports.
 Clements would miss six of his twenty-two attempts in the No. 04, but he would also get his first top-ten, again at Gateway.